leobeosab/hacks/recon/passive/README.md

 Shitty passive recon tool written in golang.
 Waiting for github.com/leoebosab/sharingan to be completed

 ## TODO
-1. Multiple Webhooks
-2. Context for commands
-3. Embeds for DiscordMessage (stop showing links)
+* Embeds for DiscordMessage (stop showing links)
-4. Out-of-scope black list
+* Out-of-scope black list
-5. Rate limiting for Gobuster
+* Rate limiting for Gobuster
-6. Notify on even non unique data for testing
+* Notify flag for on even non unique data for testing
-7. Notify on unique dirb results
+* Notify on unique dirb results
+* Ability to set Webhooks from scan

 * nmap scan
 * waybackurls